-This is arguably the most important part of your goal planning sheet.
-Your business vision is the foundation for your overall business.
+This is the most important part of your goal-setting process.
+Your business vision is the foundation of your overall business.

-This vision should be a brief and concrete mission statement.
-You can define your vision a couple of times per year, but it should stay the same for around 5-10 years.
+The vision needs to be a brief and concrete mission statement.
+While you can redefine your vision annually, it ideally should stay consistent for at least 5-10 years.

 2. Define Strategy

-Write out the top most important focus for this year.
-This can be easy as “revenue” or “invest in public relations.”
+Record the most important focus areas for the year.
+This could be simple as “revenue” or “invest in public relations”.

-It’s a fairly simple process to understand.
-This goal system is different from more traditional planning methods in that it is constantly set, tracked, and evaluated.
+The OKR goal-setting methodology is popular among leading companies like Google.
+This goal system is a simple process to understand and is different from traditional planning methods in that it is constantly set, tracked, and evaluated.

 - Improve brand presence